meet 7:30am on day 1

 Mount Washington Observatory

-NORTH CONWAY, NH
+NORTH CONWAY, NEW HAMPSHIRE

 This unique experience combines the challenge of a winter ascent of the Northeast’s highest peak with the rare opportunity to spend the night on the summit inside the Mount Washington Observatory’s legendary mountaintop weather station.
 We’ll climb Mt.
 Washington’s eastern flank, aiming to be above treeline around noon.
 From there, we’ll cross the desolate landscape of the Alpine Garden, where the winds are often at their fiercest, and head up the summit cone.